 SDN COMMUNICATIONS PRIVACY AND CUSTOMER SECURITY POLICY

-This Policy applies to our use of "individual customer information," that is, information about specific customers.
-Information that does not reveal a customer's identity is not individual customer information.
-For example, "aggregated information," such as the number of customers to access a Web site in a particular day, does not raise privacy concerns and is not covered by this policy.
+This Policy applies to the collection and use of individual information -- both customer, and potential customer information.
+Collected data that does not reveal a specific identity is not individual customer information.
+For example, "aggregated information," such as the number of customers to access a web site in a particular day, does not raise privacy concerns and is not covered by this policy.

-SDN obtains and uses individual customer information for business purposes only.
-We obtain information about our customers that helps to provide them with SDN services.
-This information may also be used to protect customers, employees and property against fraud, theft or abuse; to conduct industry or consumer surveys; and to maintain good customer relations, and to inform customers and prospective customers about events, products, services or other items that may be of interest.
+SDN obtains and uses individual information for business purposes only.
+We obtain information about our customers and potential customers which helps to provide them with SDN services.
+This information may also be used to protect customers, potential customers, employees and property against fraud, theft or abuse, to conduct industry or consumer surveys, to maintain good customer relations, and to inform customers and prospective customers about events, products, services or other items that may be of interest.
 In some cases, this may also include personalizing website content, receiving digital advertising, direct mail, email or phone calls.

-However, we do use individual customer information internally for our own general marketing and planning purposes-so that we can, for example, develop, test and market new products and services that meet the needs of our customers.
-Unless we have your consent, such information is combined into aggregations that do not include individual customer identities.
-Under certain circumstances, we are required by law to disclose the aggregated information to other companies, but in such cases customer identities are not included.
+We use individual customer and potential customer information internally for our own general marketing and planning purposes, so we can, for example, develop, test and market new products and services that meet the needs of our customers.
+Under certain circumstances, we are required by law to disclose the aggregated information to other companies, but in such cases, customer identities are not included.

 Disclosure of Individual Customer Information